 TSS

-The evaluator shall examine the TSS to ensure that it details how the user is warned before the local storage for audit data is full.
+The evaluator shall examine the TSS to ensure that it details how the Security Administrator is warned before the local storage for audit data is full.

 For distributed TOEs the evaluator shall examine the TSS to ensure it describes to which TOE components this SFR applies and how each TOE component realises this SFR.
 Since this SFR is optional, it might only apply to some TOE components but not all.
-This might lead to the situation where all TOE components store their audit information themselves but FAU_STG.3/LocSpace is supported only by one of the components.
+This might lead to the situation where all TOE components store their audit information themselves but FAU_STG_EXT.3/LocSpace is supported only by one of the components.
 In particular, the evaluator has to verify, that the TSS describes for every component supporting this functionality, whether the warning is generated by the component itself or through another component and name the corresponding component in the latter case.
 The evaluator has to verify that the TSS makes clear any situations in which audit records might be 'invisibly lost'.

 Guidance Documentation

-The evaluator shall also ensure that the guidance documentation describes how the user is warned before the local storage for audit data is full and how this warning is displayed or stored (since there is no guarantee that an administrator session is running at the time the warning is issued, it is probably stored in the log files).
+The evaluator shall also ensure that the guidance documentation describes how the Security Administrator is warned before the local storage for audit data is full and how this warning is displayed or stored (since there is no guarantee that an administrator session is running at the time the warning is issued, it is probably stored in the log files).
 The description in the guidance documentation shall correspond to the description in the TSS.

 Tests